Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Geometry of the collapsed phase

 \subsubsection{Proof of Theorem \ref{Thm4}}

 We will first show that, for $\beta>\beta_c$ and under the polymer measure, the probability that there is exactly one macroscopic bead in the polymer tends to $1$ as $L\to\infty$.
 Then, we will show that, with a probability converging to $1$ as $L\to \infty$, the first step and the last step of this macroscopic bead are at distance less than $(\log L)^4$ from $0$ and $L$, respectively.
-For simplicity, we will omit the $\mathsf{m}$ dependence of most quantities along this proof.
 For $r\in\N$, we denote by $Z_{L,\beta}[r]$ the partition function restricted to those trajectories that do not have any bead larger than $r$, i.e.,

 At this stage, we pick $s>0$ and we let $\cA_{L,s}$ be the subset consisting of those trajectories having at most one bead larger than $s(\log L)^2$, i.e.,